Costs in Employment Tribunal claims

 What can be claimed?

-Sometimes there will be quite expensive legal fees in a case because a party is represented, and there may be several lawyers (possibly solicitors and barristers) brought in to advise on a matter.
+Sometimes there will be quite expensive legal fees in a case because a party is represented, and there may be several lawyers (possibly solicitors and barristers) advising on a matter.
 In such a case, the legal costs to that party may be in the thousands of pounds, and that party will want to try to recover some of those very high costs.

 On the other hand, in some cases, neither side is represented by lawyers.
 However, this doesn’t mean that there can’t be any costs awarded.